 - There are inter-individual differences in drug response, and even intra-individual differences at different times or circumstances. - This variability results from two main domains: - 1.
-Variation in absorption, distribution, metabolism or excretion (pharmacokinetics). - 2.
-Variation at/or beyond tissue receptors or other macromolecular drug targets in reaction with receptors (pharmacodynamics).
+Variation in absorption, distribution, metabolism or excretion (pharmacokinetics). - Variation at/or beyond tissue receptors or other macromolecular drug targets (pharmacodynamics).

-- Inter-individual and intra-individual differences in drug response necessitate individualization of drug therapy. - That means giving the right dose for the individual, in contrast to the population dose. - Therefore, monitoring of drug therapy (for therapeutic and adverse effects) becomes essential.
+- Inter-individual and intra-individual differences in drug response necessitate individualization of drug therapy. - That means giving the right dose for the individual, in contrast to the population dose. - Therefore, monitoring of drug therapy (for therapeutic and adverse effects) becomes essential. - How?

-- There must be a continuous variable (biological response) that is readily measured and is closely linked to the desired therapeutic outcome of a drug, as a measure of monitoring of the therapeutic effect. • E.g. Antimperensive agent, monitoring measure is BP. - Monitoring is also needed to reduce the risk of a clinical event (stroke, heart attack, pulmonary embolism, etc.).
-Bc some adverse runs are dose dependent.
-Eg;β-blockers \, the but maybe in 1 dose leads to bradycardia.
+- There must be a continuous variable (biological response) that is readily measured and is closely linked to the desired therapeutic outcome of a drug, as a measure of monitoring of the therapeutic effect. - Monitoring is also needed to reduce the risk of a clinical event (stroke, heart attack, pulmonary embolism, etc.).

 - For example, antihypertensive drugs are monitored by their effect on blood pressure, statins by their effect on serum cholesterol, warfarin by its effect on the international normalized ratio (INR). - Some times, there is NO good continuous variable to monitor, especially for diseases with an unpredictable or fluctuating course.
-Hus find another way to monitor the drug,